espocrm/documentation/user-guide/quotes.md

 Quotes has a relationship with Opportunity.
 You can add Quotes panel to Opportunity detail view at Administration > Layout Manager > Opportunities > Relationships.
 When creating a new quote linked to an opportunity it transfers opportunity items to the quote.

-You can add Quotes panel to Accunt's detail view to be able to see related quotes.
+You can add Quotes panel to Account's detail view to be able to see related quotes.
 You can do it at Administration > Layout Manager > Accounts > Relationships.

 ## Quote Items

 Quote has a list of items.
 Each item can represent a certain product or a service with description, quantity, tax rate, list price and unit price fields.
 It's possible to sort items manually.

-There is an ability to add custon fields for Quote Item entity using Entity Manager.
+There is an ability to add custom fields for Quote Item entity using Entity Manager.

 ## Templates